 There is an art to effective business tweeting.
-The use of 140 characters allows for between 25 and 30 words, a hashtag, and a link.
-You may have to learn to abbreviate in such a way that your text remains legible but saves space.
-If you are posting long URL links, you may want to use a URL shortener to save valuable characters (more on this later).
+Due to the 140 character limit you may have to learn to abbreviate in such a way that your text remains legible but saves space.

-An @reply is usually any update posted by using the "reply" button on Twitter.
-You can do this manually by adding an @username to the beginning of your tweet in order to send the message to a particular Twitter user instead of sending it to all your followers.
-Replies will always show up in your "mentions" tab on Twitter.
+An @reply is any update posted by using the "reply" button on Twitter.
+You can do this manually by adding an @username to the beginning of your tweet in order to send the message to a particular Twitter user, instead of sending it to all your followers.
+Replies will show up in your "notifications" tab on Twitter.

 Mentions are similar to replies.
 A mention occurs when a tweet is sent that contains an @username anywhere within the body of the tweet (other than the very beginning).
-You can include multiple @usernames within a tweet, and the tweet will show in the ‘mentions’ tab of every @username you included.
+You can include multiple @usernames within a tweet and it will also show in the ‘notifications’ tab of every @username you included.

 A hashtag, the # symbol, is used to mark keywords or topics within Twitter.
 By adding the # symbol before any particular word or phrase (without spaces), a hashtag is created, which in turn creates a clickable link.
 Clicking on a hashtagged word will show you any other tweets marked with that keyword.

-Look for hashtags in your industry that are already being used, and join conversions that have started around those terms.
+Look for hashtags in your industry that are already being used, and join conversations that have started around those term and add value to them.
 If you can post something that is genuinely useful, valuable or funny, you may experience your tweet going viral.